trustmark-2005-ltd/TrustMark-BusinessSearch-Integration/README.md

 Before this API can be used a Data Sharing Ageement must be in place.
 To request one please draft a summary of your use case for the API and email data@trustmark.org.uk

-if the application is successful and an API key provided by TrustMark it should be added to the `x-api-key` header.
+If the application is successful and an API key provided by TrustMark it should be added to the `x-api-key` header.

+TrustMark reserves the right to charge an opeational fee for use of this service.

+### Embedding search results in a product

+The following text must be presented alongside the search results with the TrustMark logo presented.

+>Search powered by

+_TrustMark Logo variant to be provided that is most suited to your use case_

+>TrustMark is the only UK Government-Endorsed Quality Scheme for home improvements carried out in and around the home.
+We are passionate about quality and assurance and what that means for homeowners and our Registered Businesses.

 ## Response Codes